DITA-native. Oxygen-first. Built for maintainability.

 Bring Your Own Editor

-Oxygen-first workflows without forcing writers into a vendor-hosted editor.
+Oxygen-first workflows without forcing writers into a vendor-hosted authoring experience.

-Pin content, baselines, toolchains, and publishing profiles for rebuildable releases.
+Pin content, baselines, toolchains, and publishing profiles for releases that can be explained and rebuilt.

 Open APIs

-Repository, validation, preview, publish, baseline, workflow, and graph APIs by design.
+Repository, validation, graph, preview, publish, baseline, workflow, and integration surfaces by design.

 What teams need